 Video games are often made with a very specific purpose.
 Some are designed to be played all by yourself on a dark stormy night.
 Others are built to be played with friends either cooperatively or competitively.
 Ever since streaming became a bigger part of gaming, a new type of game has emerged: one that you are meant to watch.
 Guts and Glory is one of those games that begs to be spectated as you accidentally eviscerate a man riding his bicycle through a gauntlet of buzz saws and land mines.

-Join me for some colossus-stabbing action at 10pm EST!
+Join me for some dangerous biking action at 4pm EST!
 Feel free to comment on this post directly or head off to my Twitch Page to chat with me as I play!
 Review code was provided by tinyBuild for the PS4 version of this game.